nkosa427/AutomationCodeChallenge/README.md

 # Automation Code Challenge
-Coding challenge using robot framework for python3.
+Coding challenge using robot framework with Selenium library for python3.